 Level -0.1: NEGATORY!

 Sometimes the best level is one the designers never made.
-Minus Worlds are areas of the map a player can reach only by glitching
+Minus Worlds are areas of the game a player can reach only by glitching

 .
 These secret areas do not typically correspond to valid, intentional level data at all - it is only by dint of the game's programming that these 'junk data' manifest as a mostly playable level.